 4. Use Writers and Subject Matter Experts Wisely

 Remember the statistic we mentioned earlier about how much money businesses lose each year on poor writing?
 Delegating wisely among your team and subject matter experts will ensure your company develops a well-run process for generating and executing relevant and beneficial content to your audience.

 Hire Writers who Know Your Business (And Customers)

 Employing writers (or a single writer, depending on your budget) who have at least a baseline knowledge of SEO best practices and the topics, products, or services in your company’s areas of focus is a great place to start.
 Looking for writing and style tips?
 Our Guide for Building and Applying a Content Marketing Strategy has an extensive section on writing skills and resources your employees can use to sharpen them.

 Leverage Your Internal Subject Matter Experts

 Next, remember your company has an entire team of subject matter experts at its disposal.
-When building your content calendar, don’t just designate a writer – make sure your resident “expert” on the topic at hand is able to provide their two cents so the content is meaningful.
+When building your content calendar, don’t just designate a writer – make sure your resident “expert” on the topic at hand can provide their two cents, so the content is meaningful.